ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 Algorithm
 =========

-Clarity uses a set of regular expressions to recognize size measurements.
+ClarityNLP uses a set of regular expressions to recognize size measurements.
 It scans a sentence with each regex, keeps track of any matches, and finds the longest match among the matching set.
 The longest matching text string is then tokenized, values are extracted, units are converted, and a python namedtuple